Manukhurana97/ctsfsd/DesignPrinciples/DesignPatterns/AbstractFactory/Readme.md

 <h2> Implementation </h2>
-** we start by studying the product "sets"
+** we start by studying the product "sets".
 <ol>
-    <li>Create abstract factory as an abstract class or in interface</li>
+    <li>Create abstract factory as an abstract class or in interface.</li>
     <li>Abstract factory defines abstract methods for creating products.</li>
-    <li>Provide concrete implementation of factory for each set of products</li>
+    <li>Provide concrete implementation of factory for each set of products.</li>
 </ol>

 ** Abstract Factory make use of factory method pattern. you can think of abstract factory as an object with multiple factory methods.